 - Wear eyeglasses or sunglasses to block pollen from getting into your eyes.

-- Keep the windows in your home closed to reduce pollen and other allergens
+- Keep the windows in your home closed to reduce pollen and other allergens in your home.

 - When pollen counts are high, stay indoors.